Overview

 Before I could build a design system, I had to move an entire organization to a new tool.

-The team was working in Adobe XD.
-Before I could build a design system, I needed to move an entire product organization to a new tool, and get executive sign-off to do it.
+The team used Adobe XD.
+To build a design system, I had to move the product organization to a new tool and get executive approval.

-I wrote a formal migration proposal and presented it to six stakeholders: the Senior Product Manager, Director of Product, Development Manager, VP of Engineering, and the Chief Information Officer.
-The proposal laid out a phased, year-long plan with clear success indicators at each stage.
+I wrote a migration proposal for five stakeholders: Senior Product Manager, Director of Product, Development Manager, VP of Engineering, and CIO.
+It outlined a phased, year-long plan with success indicators.

 The migration had four phases.
-The first three months focused on stakeholder alignment, defining which screens to migrate first, and securing Figma seats for the designer, development manager, and product manager.
-Months four through six moved into early adoption: piloting Figma on targeted projects and beginning the foundational component library in collaboration with the development manager.
-Months seven through nine expanded migration to core projects while building out the full component library and establishing the design system foundations, including tokens, accessibility guidelines, and system language.
-The final phase completed the transition, optimized handoff workflows, and pressure-tested the design system on live projects.
+Months 1-3 focused on stakeholder alignment, screen selection, and securing Figma seats.
+Months 4-6 piloted Figma on projects and started the component library with the development manager.
+Months 7-9 expanded migration to core projects, built the full component library, and set design system foundations like tokens and accessibility.
+The final phase completed the transition, optimized workflows, and tested the system on live projects.

 04 — BUILDING THE DESIGN LANGUAGE